-We love street art in every place we visit.
-From Canada to Ecuador to Northern Ireland, we’ve sought out political murals and artistic expressions.
+We love street art in every place we visit, so it was one of our top things to do in Brussels.
+From Nashville to Ecuador to Northern Ireland, we’ve sought out political murals and artistic expressions.
 Brussels takes street art to a different level, actually creating a Comic Book Route that pays tribute to well-known local comic characters and authors.

 Learn about world affairs at the Parlamentarium